CONDITIONAL CLAUSES

 There are six main types of conditional sentence:

-v For example, the equilibrium between liquid and vapor is upset if the temperature is increased.
+v For example, the equilibrium between liquid and vapor is

 (General rule, or law of nature: it always happens.)